Speakers Calendar

 Photography Workshop: Capturing Nature’s Beauty

 At last, learn how to maximize the use of your iPhone camera to capture nature’s beauty in this long awaited workshop!
 Kim Hubbard, a freelance photographer and lifelong nature and animal lover will share her story as she guides us through the art of iPhone photography.
 Kim’s experience includes many years spent at National Geographic, Audubon, and National Wildlife Federation.
 Her work has appeared in too many publications to mention and she has held several solo exhibitions.
 Delighted to be back in her hometown, Chattanooga, she is the first artist-in-residence at McLemore on Lookout Mountain.
-After her workshop, put your newfound skills to test in Lizzie and Jimmy’s heavenly surroundings.
-Wander through the native plant gardens or by the tranquil lakeside and capture the beauty of the birds and the bees, and the flowers and the tree …Oh, what a wonderful day!
+After her workshop, put your newfound skills to test in Kyoung-Hee and Yune-Gill’s heavenly surroundings.
+Wander through the lush gardens, take in the majestic views and capture the beauty of the birds and the bees, and the flowers and the tree …Oh, what a wonderful day!
 Dress: Garden Casual.

 Speaker: Kim Hubbard